We do not store credit card details nor do we share customer details with any 3rd parties.

 - Does this Trading Charter Apply to My Booking?

-Yes, if you are booking a “package” to which the Package Travel, Package Holidays and Package Tours Regulations 1992 apply and which does not comprise a flight, but not otherwise.
+Yes, if you are booking a “package” to which the ‘The Package Travel and Linked Travel Arrangements Regulations 2018’ apply and which does not comprise a flight, but not otherwise.

 In brief, those Regulations apply to a booking of at least two of the following components when sold or offered for sale at an inclusive price and when the service covers a period of more than twenty-four hours or includes overnight accommodation:-